transcedentalia/problem-of-the-day/README.md

 			   - get the start node from the loop inside a list
 			   - add two lists as two numbers
-PotD29062014_1 - implemement stack operations: pop, peek, push, min
+PotD29062014_1 - implemement stack operations: pop, peek, push, min PotD29062014_2 - implemement a queue using two stacks PotD01072014_1 - implemementend BST add/delete Node and the three tree passes